abramwit/Link-State-Routing/README.md

 4. Link-State Database: Each router collects all the received Link-State Packets and compiles them into a Link-State Database.
 This database provides a comprehensive "map" or graph of the entire network topology, showing all routers and their interconnections.
 5. Shortest Path Calculation: With the complete network map in its Link-State Database, each router independently uses the Dijkstra shortest-path algorithm to calculate the best, loop-free path to every other destination in the network.
 The router itself acts as the root of this calculated "shortest path tree."
 6. Routing Table Construction: Based on these calculated shortest paths, each router builds its own routing table, which lists the best next hop for every possible destination.

+## Features
+* Define a custom network topology using configuration files
+* Simulate Link State Protocol behavior
+* Run multiple emulators to act as routers/nodes
+* Dynamically calculate shortest paths using Dijkstra’s algorithm
+* Trace packet route taken between any two emulators with a tracer script

+## Getting Started
+Requirements
+* Python 3

+### Download the Link-State-Routing Project

+### Define Network Topology
+Use the default network topology defined in topology.txt or define your own:

+topology.txt is interpreted in the following way (where all source and neighbor emulators should be defined in their own line):

+<source-ip>,<source-port> <neighbor_a-ip>,<neighbor_a-port> <neighbor_b-ip>,<neighbor_b-port>

+### Run the Emulators
+To invoke all emulators and have them perform the Link-State Protocol run the following command:

+python3 emulator.py -p <port> -f <topology-filename>

+Note that each emulator must be set-up in it's own instance of the terminal.
+This can be performed by re-running the command above in separate terminal tabs.

+### Trace the Route taken between running Emulators
+tracer.py is an application similar to the standard traceroute tool which will trace the hops along a shortest path between the source and destination emulators.

+To trace the hop-by-hop path from the source to destination emulator run the following command once all emulators are set-up and have output their forwarding table:

+python3 tracer.py -p <tracer-port> -sh <source-emulator-ip> -sp <source-emulator-port> -dh <destination-emulator-ip> -dp <destination-emulator-port> -d 1

+Sample output:

+_Hop-#_  _IP,Port_
+   1     127.0.0.1,2051
+   2     127.0.0.1,2052
+   3     127.0.0.1,2054
+   4     127.0.0.1,2055

 ## Here are the key characteristics and Advantages of Link-State Protocols:
 1. Complete Network Picture: Routers have a full understanding of the network topology, leading to more intelligent routing decisions.